FASHI: A search for extragalactic OH megamasers with FAST: Detection Results and Analysis

-The OHM IRAS\,08328+5148 was first found and identified by the FASHI survey (see Figures\,\ref{Fig:IRAS08328+5148}).
-At the eastern position (named OC-1 with RA, DEC = 129.1717$^\circ$, 51.6246$^\circ$) of the currently identified OC, there is an optical spectroscopic object with a redshift of 0.237 from the SDSS catalog.
+\textbf{IRAS\,08328+5148} This is a newly discovered OHM (see Figure\,\ref{Fig:IRAS-Continued}).
+To the east (OC-1 with RA, Dec = 129.1717$^\circ$, 51.6246$^\circ$) of the OC listed in Table\,\ref{tab:oc}, there is an optical spectroscopic object with a redshift of 0.237 from the SDSS catalog.
 However, the OC coordinates are 48$''$ away from the OH emission center measured by FASHI.
-Fortunately, we find another optical object (named OC-2 with RA, DEC = 129.1505$^\circ$, 51.6267$^\circ$) at the center of the OH emission distribution.
+Fortunately, we find another optical object (named OC-2 with RA, Dec = 129.1505$^\circ$, 51.6267$^\circ$) at the center of the OH emission distribution.
 Although this object has no spectroscopic redshift, its SDSS photometric redshift is $0.234\pm0.070$, which agrees well with the OH redshift of 0.23749.
-In addition, OC-1 and OC-2 have a similar optical color feature.
+In addition, OC-1 and OC-2 have similar optical colors.
 Furthermore, the coordinates of IRAS\,08328+5148 are in good agreement with the observed OH line coordinates.
-Therefore, it is likely that the OC-2 is the optical counterpart of this OHM, but its spectroscopic redshift is needed for further confirmation.
-The FIR luminosity is $\Lfir = 10^{12.05\pm0.05} \Lsun$, which belongs to a ULIRG.
-The OH and infrared parameters are listed in Tables\,\ref{tab:oh} and \ref{tab:oc}.
-The optical RGB image shows a possible merging system with a visible tidal tail.
-The OH spectrum shows multiple velocity components, indicating an active merging process.
+Therefore, it is likely that OC-2 is the optical counterpart of this OHM, but its spectroscopic redshift is needed for further confirmation.